dsc46-ua/GameJam2024/README.md

 Link to GDD (Game Design Document): https://docs.google.com/document/d/1OHnQiuf5ms4jMou7wKib6ESrC3N5xsaA2McSOwe7uZM/edit#heading=h.k2hqrk99qjg6

+## Development Software

+Godot 4.2 for programming

+Libresprite for graphics and UI

 ## Results

 From a total of 1400+ games uploaded and with no prior experience to the programming languages and software used the results were: